 You Might Also Enjoy 15 Wonderful Winter Crafts for Kids

-Make your own Christmas Gift Tags.
+Make your own Christmas gift tags with a fun reuse and recycle craft project.
 Cut up last year’s Christmas cards (use a craft scissors with a decorative edge if you have one), make a hole with a hole punch, and thread through some ribbon.
-Use them for labelling this year’s Christmas gifts.

-Print off some Christmas printables /colouring sheets, get out all the pens and crayons and set up a colouring station at the kitchen table.
+Print off some Christmas colouring pages, get out all the pens and crayons and set up a colouring station at the kitchen table.
 Then set up an Art Gallery once the fabulous pictures are finished to show them off to other family members.

 See who can tell the funniest Christmas Joke that gets everyone giggling or rolling about laughing.
 The winning joke is the one that gets the most laughs!
 Here are some Christmas jokes to get you started!

-You Might Also Enjoy 25 More Hilarious Christmas Jokes for Kids
+You May Also Enjoy 25 More Hilarious Christmas Jokes for Kids

 Set up a family News Desk at the kitchen table!